movementlabsxyz/MIP/MIP/mip-84/README.md

 - D1 : Specify the actors and their trust assumptions
 - D2 : Specify the risks and threats from components

+#### Base assumptions

+We make the following base assumption:

+1. All contracts are secure and reliable.
+1. The bridge operator is trusted.

 ## Specification

-> _The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174._
+_The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174._

 We define the following terms:

 - **Trusted** : A component is trusted if it is assumed to be secure and reliable.
 No errors in the component can occur.
 Nor keys can get compromised.
 - **Untrusted** : A component is untrusted if it can have bugs, or misconfigurations, or worst case gets compromised (i.e., become byzantine).
 The component can stop/crash or tamper with messages, results of computations.
+It means an entity is not assumed to be reliable, necessitating verification or safeguards.
 - **Insurance-based Untrusted** : We assume that faults or compromise is extremely unlikely.
 Under normal operations the component is secure and reliable.
 The rarity of these events permits that the operator takes care of resulting hardship.
 Protective measures are taken to reduce the maximally caused damage that the component can cause incase it becomes faulty / Byzantine by providing an insurance fund.
 - **Approval/proof-based Untrusted** : Faults or compromise could happen frequently and at any point in time.
 Any action should be approved by a trusted party or require a proof of correctness.

-### Base assumptions

-We make the following base assumption:

-- All contracts are secure and reliable.
-- The bridge operator is trusted.
+#### Soundness and Completeness

+1. **Sound Relayer** : the Relayer generates an appropriate event $(s,r,a)$ on the destination chain, only when the corresponding event $(s,r,a)$ on the source chain occurred.
+1. **Complete Relayer** : the Relayer does not fail to produce the event $(s,r,a)$ on the destination chain when the corresponding event $(s,r,a)$ on the source chain occurs.

 ### Trusted Relayer

-**Assumption**: The relayer is fully trusted to submit the completion of the transfer to the bridge contracts.
+**Assumption**: The Relayer is fully trusted to submit the completion of the transfer to the bridge contracts.

-**Risks**: Since the component is trusted, in principle no risks are associated with it.
+**Soundness / Completeness**: There is no formal argument as to why the Relayer would be complete or sound, other than it being capable of performing the actions of listening for and generating $(s,r,a)$ events.

+**Risks**: We assume the Relayer is safe.

 **Consequence**:
-The relayer always submits the correct completion transaction, i.e. without tampering with the sender, receiver and amount.
-The relayer can transfer without any restrictions.
-Since the relayer is trusted, no additional components are needed.
+The Relayer always submits the correct completion transaction, i.e. without tampering with the sender, receiver and amount.
+The Relayer can transfer without any restrictions.
+Since the Relayer is trusted, no additional components are needed.
 Furthermore, no additional protective measures are needed.

 ### Insurance-based untrusted Relayer

-**Assumption**: The relayer is insurance-based untrusted.
+**Assumption**: The Relayer is insurance-based untrusted.
 The completion of the transfer to the bridge contracts is expected to operate correctly.
 However, in case of an error, the bridge operator can compensate for the error.

+**Soundness / Completeness**: We don't entirely trust the relaying mechanism, but we provide insured bounds.
+The value of the insurance fund is greater than the value that can be transferred within a certain time frame.
+The latter requires a rate limitation.
+This mechanism permits eventual soundness and completeness.
+See below the solution parts.

-**Risk**: The relayer may be erroneous, misconfigured, or compromised.
-The relayer may submit the completion of the transfer to the bridge contracts with errors.
+**Risk**: The Relayer may be erroneous, misconfigured, or compromised.
+The Relayer may submit the completion of the transfer to the bridge contracts with errors.

-1. Abuse of Mint/Release: The relayer may transfer tokens without a respective initiation on the source chain.
+1. Abuse of Mint/Release: The Relayer may transfer tokens without a respective initiation on the source chain.
-2. Miscalculation: The relayer may transfer the wrong amount of tokens.
+2. Miscalculation: The Relayer may transfer the wrong amount of tokens.
-3. Misallocation: The relayer may transfer tokens to the wrong address.
+3. Misallocation: The Relayer may transfer tokens to the wrong address.
-4. Censorship: The relayer may never transfer certain tokens.
+4. Censorship: The Relayer may never transfer certain tokens.
-5. Error: The relayer may submit invalid transfers leading to failed transfers.
+5. Error: The Relayer may submit invalid transfers leading to failed transfers.

 **Consequence**:
 User is affected: A complaint by the user should be individually handled.
 A mechanism to accept complaints MAY be provided.
 The complaint should be handled by a trusted party, such as a governance component.

 Abuse / Miscalculation: The Relayer may release (mint) excessively tokens on the L1 (L2).
 Any token that is released (minted) on the target chain without a corresponding burn (lock) on the source chain will increase the total circulating supply across L1 and L2.
 However, the Bridge Operator MUST ensure that the total circulating supply of the token remains constant.